nodesmith/aion-wiki/Aion-Owner's-Manual.md

 ## AION PoW Release

-The Aion-1 blockchain is the genesis implementation of the connecting network.
+The Aion blockchain is the genesis implementation of the connecting network.
 It is designed to be a fair, distributed, open blockchain architecture that is capable of fulfilling the requirements specified in the multi-tier blockchain network architecture.
-As an open blockchain, Aion-1 was designed with the following goals:
+As an open blockchain, Aion was designed with the following goals:

 * Connecting blockchains and external services (e.g., oracles and databases) together through the contiguous network and providing accountable communication maintained through a decentralized network.